Hollis Speedway

-Hollis Speedway is a 0.23-mile dirt oval motor racetrack in Heflin, Alabama.
+Hollis Speedway is a 0.23-mile dirt oval motor racetrack in Cleburne County, Alabama near Heflin.

 History

 The track opened in 1979 and operated continuously until 1998, reopening in 2002.

 The track was prominently featured in a 2020 Washington Post article following NASCAR's banning of the Confederate flag at its events, though the Hollis Speedway does not possess NASCAR sanction.